 What if Richard was 45?
 How would that change things?
 Generally, people make their highest salaries while they are in their 40s and 50s.
 While disability insurance premiums rise with age, since claims are more common for older workers, earnings during these years are often relied upon to build a retirement nest egg, so it’s particularly important that they be protected.
 In this scenario, the trade-off is between coverage length, elimination period, and premium change.
 It’s actually cheaper for Richard to purchase a plan that protects him up to his retirement age with a longer elimination period than it is for him to get a shorter, five-year policy with a 90-day elimination period.
 The longer protection can make a significant difference in Richard’s lifetime earning potential should something happen.
 Read more about this scenario.

 If you’re interested in learning more about disability insurance, your next step is to chat with a qualified agent.
-There’s no commitment to buy, and an agent can help you customize your plan, explain all the terms, and give you multiple options for different premiums.
+There’s no commitment to buy, and an agent can help you customize your policy, explain all the terms, and give you multiple options for different premiums.